Christopher Walken: 1970s

 In 1970, Walken guest starred as Navy SP Walt Kramer in Hawaii Five-O season 2 episode 17, "Run, Johnny, Run".
 Walken also starred in the Off-Broadway production of Lanford Wilson's Lemon Sky opposite Charles Durning and Bonnie Bartlett.
 Later that year Walken received the Drama Desk Award for Outstanding Performance.

 Walken's first major studio film was Sidney Lumet's The Anderson Tapes (1971) with Sean Connery and Dyan Cannon.
 In 1972's The Mind Snatchers a.k.a.
 The Happiness Cage, Walken played his first starring role.
 In this science fiction film, which deals with mind control and normalization, he plays a sociopathic U.S. soldier stationed in Germany.

 Paul Mazursky's 1976 film Next Stop, Greenwich Village had Walken, under the name "Chris Walken", playing the charismatic and promiscuous fictional poet Robert Fulmer.
 In Woody Allen's 1977 film Annie Hall (in which his surname was misspelled "Wlaken" in the end credits), Walken played Duane, the borderline crazy brother of Annie Hall (Diane Keaton).
 Also in 1977, Walken had a minor role as Eli Wallach's partner in The Sentinel.
 In 1978, he appeared in Shoot the Sun Down, a western filmed in 1976 that costarred Margot Kidder.
 Along with Nick Nolte and Burt Reynolds, Walken was considered by George Lucas for the part of Han Solo in Star Wars; the part ultimately went to Harrison Ford.

-In 1977, Walken also guest-starred in an episode of Kojak as Ben Wiley, a robber.
+In 1977, Walken also guest-starred in an episode of Kojak as robber Ben Wiley.

-Walken won an Academy Award for Best Supporting Actor in Michael Cimino's 1978 film The Deer Hunter.
-He played a Pennsylvania steelworker who was emotionally destroyed by the Vietnam War.
+Walken won the Academy Award for Best Supporting Actor in Michael Cimino's 1978 film The Deer Hunter, in which he played a Pennsylvania steelworker emotionally destroyed by the Vietnam War.
 To help achieve his character's gaunt appearance before the third act, Walken consumed only bananas, water and rice for a month.